Father Mother Sister Brother: Development

-Speaking at the Outlook Festival in April 2023, Jarmusch said he was working on a new film that was a "very subtle film; it’s very quiet…Funny and sad".
-He hinted that the film may not have any music.
+At the Outlook Festival in April 2023, Jarmusch said he was working on a new film that was "very subtle ... very quiet…Funny and sad".
+He hinted that it may not have any music.
 In November 2023, it was reported that the title of the film would be Father Mother Sister Brother.
-The film is produced by Exoskeleton with Animal Kingdom and CG Cinema.
+It is produced by Exoskeleton with Animal Kingdom and CG Cinema.